-- Simultaneous playback of three discrete media streams on separate 2D/3D objects - Image Optimizing Controls let you adjust both Black Level and Contrast for each cue and for each image - 34 Object parameters give you graphic controls for each individual media stream including: - A choice of multiple play modes and play speeds - The ability to define any segment of a video loop including Scrub capability - Three Graphic Effect Mode channels provide multiple color mixing and visual effects - Variable Opacity to allow for crossfading or dissolves between media streams - Full control of image Rotation, Positioning and Scaling on X, Y and Z axes - Visual Modes that let you control black level and contrast to optimize content - Video input or camera capture you can apply to 2D/3D objects - 52 Global parameters control a composite image created by up to four media streams - Collage GeneratorTM technology configures multiple media server outputs to display a single image in arrays up to 16 horizontal x 8 vertical. - Curved Surface Support corrects for shape distortions that occur when you project onto surfaces that aren't flat. - Intensity overlays the opacity control to provide system-wide intensity level - Overall image Color Mixing applied to composite media stream image - Five Global Effect Mode channels provide multiple effects that can be applied to the composite image - Multiple Mask selections with edge fading and strobe effects - Edge fading for creating montages - Keystone correction of output projection - Digital Framing Shutters - Viewpoint controls provide ability to change viewing angle/perspective on images
+- Supports simultaneous playback of up to nine discrete media streams on separate 2D/3D objects - Image Optimizing Controls let you adjust both Black Level and Contrast for each cue and for each image - 34 Object parameters give you graphic controls for each individual media stream including: - A choice of multiple play modes and play speeds - The ability to define any segment of a video loop including Scrub capability - Three Graphic Effect Mode channels provide multiple color mixing and visual effects - Variable Opacity to allow for crossfading or dissolves between media streams - Full control of image Rotation, Positioning and Scaling on X, Y and Z axes - Visual Modes that let you control black level and contrast to optimize content - Video input or camera capture you can apply to 2D/3D objects (not available in the DL.3F model) - 52 Global parameters provide graphic controls to the composite image created by up to nine media streams - Collage Generator[TM] technology configures multiple media server outputs to display a single image in arrays up to 16 horizontal x 8 vertical. - Curved Surface Support corrects for shape distortions that occur when you project onto surfaces that aren't flat. - Intensity overlays the opacity control to provide system-wide intensity level

-Multiple modes for synchronizing content playback on multiple media servers linked through an Ethernet network.
+- Overall image Color Mixing applied to composite media stream image - Five Global Effect Mode channels provide multiple effects that can be applied to the composite image - Multiple Mask selections with edge fading and strobe effects - Edge fading for creating montages - Keystone correction of output projection - Digital Framing Shutters - Viewpoint controls provide ability to change viewing angle/perspective on images - Multiple modes are available for synchronizing content playback on multiple media servers linked through an Ethernet network.